Samsung/tizen-docs/docs/application/dotnet/guides/app-management/data-control.md

 ## Prerequisites

-The data control use cases involve 2 applications.
-Each application plays a different role: one as the consumer, the other as the provider.
+The data control use cases involve two applications.
+Each application plays a different role: one as a consumer, the other as a provider.

 To enable your application to use the data control functionality, you have to include [Tizen.Applications.DataControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DataControl.html) namespace.
 ```